Yelp/nrtsearch/docs/mapping.rst

 * storeDocValues
 This parameter indicates whether this field is stored as doc value so that we can retrieve this field in the NRTSearch response.

-* tokenize
+* indexAnalyzer
 This parameter is only for text.
-This parameter indicates whether this text field should be tokenized.

-* indexAnalyzer
-This parameter is only for text usually together with tokenize.
 This parameter specifies the analyzer to use for this field during indexing.

 * searchAnalyzer
-This parameter is only for text usually together with tokenize.
+This parameter is only for text.
 This parameter specifies the analyzer to use for this field during searching.